Advanced Math Pathway

 The 8th grade Pre-AP Algebra I course:

-Student enrollment for Advanced Math courses will be determined by the following rubric, please take a moment to familiarize yourself with the criteria listed.
-Ultimately, the rubric criteria for course enrollment is designed to best meet the needs of your student.
+Student enrollment for Advanced Math courses will be determined by the following criteria.
+Ultimately, the criteria for course enrollment is designed to best meet the needs of the student.

 Each math course enrollment begins with consideration of the student's level of success in their current math course.
 The following assessments and criteria will be used each year to determine course enrollment.